 A single species of Mycobacterium, M. chelonae, has been identified from zebrafish and biofilms sampled from the ZIRC aquaculture facility (Whipps et al., 2008).
-We continue to send out all paraffin blocks of fish diagnosed with mycobacteriosis to OVDL for Mycobacterium species identification by qPCR assay.
-M. chelonae is the only species that has been identified in ZIRC fish.
+We continue to periodically test fish by qPCR for Mycobacterium.
+M. chelonae is the only species that has been identified in fish reared in the ZIRC Main Fish Room.